Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 - He's made 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.

-- White's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- White's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat are the second-best defensive squad in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the NBA.
+- In terms of 3-pointers, the Heat are 28th in the league, conceding 13.1 makes per contest.

 Derrick White vs. the Heat